Overview

 Occasionally it is necessary for a surgeon to look inside the abdomen using a special illuminated tube (laparoscopy) to look for other areas the cancer may have spread to.

-• Endoscopic mucosal resection: this treatment is used when there are abnormal cells lining the oesophagus or the cancer is very small and found only on the surface of the oesophagus.
+• Endoscopic mucosal resection: This treatment is used when there are abnormal cells lining the oesophagus or the cancer is very small and found only on the surface of the oesophagus.
 This is similar to having an endoscopy, but the doctor will remove the abnormal cells during the procedure.

 The different types of surgery are as follows and will depend on the position of the tumour the surgeon may need to enter the chest cavity, the abdomen or the neck, and will remove the affected part of the oesophagus with the surrounding lymph glands.

-• An oesophagectomy is when the part of the oesophagus containing the cancer is removed.
+• An oesophagectomy: This is when the part of the oesophagus containing the cancer is removed.
 The approach to this can vary from keyhole surgery to larger open skin incisions, depending on the location of cancer and the spread to adjacent lymph nodes.
 The principle of the surgery is to remove the cancer, along-with all adjacent lymph nodes and tissues that the cancer may have spread to give the patient the best chance of survival.

 A tube is then made out of the stomach, which is drawn up into the chest or neck where it is joined to the remainder of the oesophagus.
 Patients are usually cared for in an intensive care ward after this operation.